Du-Du-Ke/duke/README.md

 You will need to run `pnpm deployCommands` every time you make an update to the slash command.
 However, you do not need to do this if you're only updating the command's handler function.

 Happy Coding!

+A GitHub PAT is needed for the `/website update_playlist_link` command, the PAT should be given the `public_repo` scope.